chriswill88/Ticket-Maker/README.md

 During my second day 2 hours before I started my second shift i started this project and I was able to comeplete the ticket creator portion of the program.

-During the third day I emplemented the program into my shift and I was able to lower the time it took me too write down tickets to 15 minutes from 1 hour.
+During the third day I emplemented the program into my shift and I was able to lower the time it took me too write down tickets to **15 minutes from 1 hour**.

 After my third shift I made the display part of the program and completed version 1 and now were here!
 &nbsp;